-The Google Disavow links tool is a powerful tool provided to webmasters to inform Google to discredit bad backlinks as Google considers their search engine rankings.
-This particular hacker got access to my friends e-mail account, got the hosting FTP password (never save your passwords on e-mail!) and deleted lots of files making the site unusable.
-Of course he was sure that the site would be restored soon enough.
+The Google Disavow links tool is a powerful free SEO tool provided to webmasters to inform Google to discredit bad backlinks as Google considers their search engine rankings.
+This particular hacker got access to my friend’s e-mail account, got the hosting FTP password (never save your passwords on e-mail!), and deleted lots of files making the site unusable.
+Of course, he was sure that the site would be restored soon enough.

 But he was betting on much more damage…

-He also logged into the Webmaster tools account (which had the same Google account!), and edited the disavow links file to add ALL back links to their site into it.
+He also logged into the Webmaster tools account (which had the same Google account!), and edited the disavow links file to add ALL backlinks to their site into it.
 The disavow link file is located on a special URL and the content is currently not visible in Google webmaster tools.
-Which means that unless you go specially looking for it, there are high chances you will miss checking this.
+This means that unless you go especially looking for it, there are high chances you will miss checking this.